gangiswag/llm-reranker/README.md

 - **Combined**: The Combined objective, which we introduce in our paper, is a novel weighted approach that seamlessly integrates both ranking and generation principles, and is the setting applied to the FIRST model.

-Training and accelerate configs are at `{REPO_DIR}/bash/run_train.sh` and `{REPO_DIR}/train_configs/accel_config.yaml`, respectively.

 To train the model, run:
 ```
 bash bash/beir/run_train.sh
 ```

-To train gated model, login to Huggingface and get token access at huggingface.co/settings/tokens.
+To train a gated model, login to Huggingface and get token access at huggingface.co/settings/tokens.
 ```
 huggingface-cli login
 ```